Interested in becoming a Faculty of Health Ambassador?

 Testing recruitment tactics.

 Anything else that you think you can offer to the team that will help prospective students make informed choices and feel connected and supported.

 2A student (at time of first volunteer term) or higher.

-Majoring in Health Studies, Kinesiology, Public Health, Recreation & Leisure Studies, Recreation & Sport Business, Therapeutic Recreation, or Tourism Development.
+Majoring in Health Sciences/Studies, Kinesiology, Public Health, Recreation & Leisure Studies, Recreation & Sport Business, Therapeutic Recreation, or Tourism Development.

 Must be registered in classes, or have a co-op position locally, on terms for which you are volunteering.

 Friendly, with an attitude of wanting to help.

 Commitment to your program, and Faculty of Health’s aspiration to attract the highest quality students and build a healthy future.